 Potentilla insularis is restricted to Svalbard (endemic), at least as currently circumscribed.
 It is, however, rather similar to P. pedersenii, a species widespread in Greenland and arctic Canada.

 Potentilla insularis is the only species of Potentilla in Svalbard with semi-digitate or semi-pinnate leaves, i.e., with an origin from hybridization(s) between sect.
 Niveae and sect.
 Pensylvanicae (previously called sect.
-Multicaules) as stated by Soják (1986).
-It was reported by Soják (1986) as a hybridogeneous species from P. arenosa ssp. chamissonis × lyngei.
+Multifidae) as stated by Soják (1986).
+It was reported by Soják (1986) as a hybridogeneous species developed from the hybrid P. arenosa ssp. chamissonis × P. lyngei.
 Plants with semi-digitate or semi-pinnate leaves occur as populations in numerous localities in Svalbard, mostly associated with P. pulchella, often with P. arenosa and sometimes with P. nivea, but never (until very recently) found together with anything that could be assigned to P. lyngei (see that species).
 The Svalbard material of P. insularis was commented on by Elven & Elvebakk (1996) and subsequently studied by Eriksen & Nyléhn (1999), Hamre (2000), Hansen et al. (2000), and Nyléhn & Hamre (2002).

 Yurtsev (in Elven et al. 2011) argued in favour of Soják's hybrid hypothesis but Elven (in Elven et al. 2011) argued that Soják's hybrid theory, at least as concerns the type material (from the cliff Hyperithatten by inner Isfjorden, Nordenskiöld Land), is improbable.
 This hypothesis, of a hybrid origin from P. arenosa ssp. chamissonis × P. lyngei, is countered by: (a) The proposed parent from sect.
 Pensylvanicae (P. lyngei), even if present in one known site in Svalbard, is absent from the type site of P. insularis where this species grows together with P. pulchella and P. arenosa ssp. chamissonis (R. Elven observ.) (b) The common species in Svalbard of sect.
 Pensylvanicae is P. pulchella, and this is not a relevant parent from morphological evidence (this also supported by Yurtsev) or from molecular data. (c) In molecular markers, P. insularis is more similar to P. arenosa ssp. chamissonis than to P. nivea (the two other more or less widespread, related taxa in Svalbard) but consistently different.
 And (d), in isoenzymes, P. insularis is not more varied than, e.g., P. arenosa ssp. chamissonis or P. nivea (see Nyléhn & Hamre 2002).
 It does not include markers indicative of a hybrid origin with partaking of a more distant parent than from the P. nivea–arenosa group.
 The molecular evidence currently points towards P. insularis, a morphologically characteristic member of Soják's "Multifidae [=Pensylvanicae] × Niveae" intersectional hybrids, genetically being a member of sect.
 Niveae.
 Section Niveae may have to be extended to include some of the semi-pinnate leaved plants.
 Our third assumption is that the hypothesis of Soják and Yurtsev of inter-section hybridity should not be accepted as a general explanation until it is experimentally supported in several cases.
 This is also stated by Eriksen & Yurtsev (1999: 216): "In most other cases ... however, it is not obvious, [and] even unlikely, that the taxa described as hybrids descend from the suggested parents".

-Whether P. insularis is a hybrid or not, it has a range in Svalbard independent of its relatives and deserves recognition.
+Whether P. insularis is a hybrid species or not, it has a range in Svalbard independent of its relatives and deserves recognition.
 The plants currently assigned to P. insularis may be recurrent hybrids forming populations by agamospermy after hybridization, an independent taxon or a combination of these (we suspect the latter).
 However, as P. pulchella is not a probable partner, we have no idea what other species could be a pinnate-leaved parent in such hybrids.
 In spite of several studies dedicated to just this species, it is still a mystery.
 The similarity with Greenland plants with semi-digitate or semi-pinnate leaves is, however, strong, and there P. pedersenii Rydb. is an obvious parallel.
 This is a rather common species in Greenland and the Canadian Arctic Archipelago.
 It may be that Svalbard P. insularis is a heterogeneous mixtum of P. pedersenii and plants of other hybrids.
 We may have to merge P. insularis in the strict (type) meaning into the western hemisphere P. pedersenii and loose one of the very few Svalbard endemics, for which Norway has a special arctic and global responsibility.

 Rønning (1961, 1964, 1979) and authors who have followed him have treated P. insularis (in a mixtum with tall-grown P. pulchella) under the name P. rubricaulis.
 The true P. rubricaulis Lehm. is not a candidate in Svalbard as it is a rather different species, restricted to NW Canada and perhaps Alaska, and with a W North American species (P. bimundorum Soják) in its assumed parentage (see Ertter et al. 2014).